Dinosaurs in Jurassic Park: Dinosaurs

 Before the release of Jurassic World, new research had shown that real dinosaurs were more colorful than they were in the films.
 Horner said that Spielberg "has made the point several times to me that colorful dinosaurs are not very scary.
 Gray and brown and black are more scary".
 Horner considered the colors to be the most inaccurate aspect of the films' dinosaurs.
-In addition, the dinosaurs are often depicting roaring, although paleontologists find this speculative or unrealistic.
+In addition, they are often depicting roaring, although paleontologists find this speculative or unrealistic.
 Horner said: "Dinosaurs gave rise to birds, and birds sing.
 I think most of the dinosaurs actually sang rather than growled".

-Despite new dinosaur discoveries, the sequels largely kept the earlier dinosaur designs for continuity with the previous films.
-Paleontologists were disappointed with the outdated dinosaur portrayals in Jurassic World, including the lack of feathered dinosaurs, although they acknowledged that it is a work of fiction.
-Trevorrow said that Jurassic World was not meant as a documentary film, but as a sci-fi film.
-The film itself includes a scene stating that any inaccuracies in the dinosaurs can be attributed to the fact that they are genetically engineered animals.
+Despite new discoveries, the sequels largely kept the earlier 1990s animal designs for continuity with the previous films.
+Paleontologists were disappointed with the outdated dinosaur portrayals in Jurassic World, including the lack of feathers, although they acknowledged that it is a work of fiction.
+Trevorrow said Jurassic World was not meant as a documentary film, but as a sci-fi film.
+The film itself includes a scene with Wu stating that any inaccuracies in the dinosaurs can be attributed to the fact that they are genetically engineered animals.
 Trevorrow noted that the dinosaurs in the franchise – going back to Crichton's novels Jurassic Park and The Lost World (1995) – were partially recreated with frog DNA, stating "those weren't 'real' dinosaurs, any of them".
 Tim Alexander, visual effects supervisor for ILM, said that colorful dinosaurs were excluded because they would look out of place in the film: "It's very forest greens and taupes and park rangers.
 And if we then throw a bright pink raptor in there, it's going to stick out and look a little weird".

 For Jurassic World: Fallen Kingdom, ILM consulted with paleontologists and did extensive research to accurately depict the dinosaurs.
 Dinosaur expert John Hankla, of the Denver Museum of Nature and Science, served as an advisor on the film, and also provided several dinosaur fossil recreations for the film.
 Horner said that his own involvement on Fallen Kingdom was minimal.
+The film features more colorful dinosaurs than its predecessors.

-Horner was consulted again for Jurassic World Dominion, and paleontologist Steve Brusatte was also hired as a science consultant.
+Horner was consulted again for Jurassic World Dominion, and paleontologist Stephen L. Brusatte was also hired as a science consultant.
 Fully feathered dinosaurs are introduced in Jurassic World Dominion and its prologue.
+Brusatte returned for Jurassic World Rebirth, which does not include any feathered dinosaurs; Edwards thought they "looked like big chickens and weren't all that scary," according to David Vickery, ILM's visual effects supervisor.